 ‘Design-thinking skills are being employed in diverse fields of practice, weaving together tangata (people, community), te taiao (environment, place), wairua (spirit, intent) and mauri (energy, life-force).
 Moving beyond human-centred design, tangata whenua practitioners reference an eco-system of actors, and draw upon intergenerational knowledge.
 Social and cultural equity aims are served through the deployment of design tools.’

-Keri is a self-described ‘professional Haututū’, a diverse, explorative character who ‘tests the boundaries’.
+Keri is a self-described ‘professional Haututū’, a creative, explorative character who ‘tests the boundaries’.
 Keri’s diverse portfolio of mahi (work) spans architecture, intermedia, visual and craft arts, media, landscape architecture, Māori cultural strategy, facilitation and…and….
 Yes.
 So she’s one of those phenomenally talented wahine Māori out there in the field, doing what(ever) needs to be done for tangata whenua, tangata tiriti.
 Keri is also a Co-Chair of Ngā Aho, Māori Design Professionals Inc.

 It’s an honour to work, walk and talk with you sister, ka mau te wehi!